swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 possible.
 Running the nearly 60K pairwise comparisons one at a time would take at least several hundred hours.

+**Student Exercise**
-**Let's practice what we've learned so far by looking at Nelle's data.
+>Let's practice what we've learned so far by looking at Nelle's data.
 Download and unzip the file on your Desktop.
-Use the shell to look at what is in the north-pacific-gyre directory and any subdirectories that it contains.**
+Use the shell to look at what is in the north-pacific-gyre directory and any subdirectories that it contains.

+**Instructor**
-**What did you find?**
+> What did you find?

 Great.
-And if you don't want to have to `cd` into a directory just to see what is there you can always use `ls` with the directory name.
+Remember, if you don't want to have to `cd` into a directory just to see what is there you can always use `ls` with the directory name.

     ls 2012-07-03

+Most shell commands work this way - you can run commands on files almost anywhere on your machine as long as you use a legitimate path name.

+**Student Exercise**
+> What are three different ways to see the contents of the directory?

-### Naming
+#### Naming

 Now Nelle's done a really nice job here with something.
 What do you think it is?

 That's right, she's used names that contain a lot of information.
 And this is

-**Rule #1.
-Always use meaningful, consistently structured, names.**.
+> Rule #1.
+Always use meaningful, consistently structured, names.

 Her naming conventions do two things.
 First they help chunk information for us.
 By looking at the names of the directories we know what they